[Editor’s Note: Click here for the SHOT Show 2020 coverage.]

 Weatherby Vanguard First Lite

-Weatherby announced a new Vangaurd model for the SHOT Show.
+Weatherby announced a new Vanguard model for the SHOT Show.
 This new model uses a synthetic Monte Carlo stock like the one used on its Vanguard Synthetic model.
 However, this version of the gun has a new camouflage pattern that uses a “proprietary mix of ‘crackalature’ shapes and colors” that are designed for “macro and micro disruption.”
 The gun comes with a sub-MOA guarantee and can be had in any of eight different calibers.
+These guns can be had for less than $850 from PSA.

 Seekins Precision HAVAK Pro HP1